MosElAgab/hangman938/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

+This project is implemented in Python, designed not only for entertainment but also as an educational tool to practise and enhance Python programming skills.

 The project is built over several milestones as follow:

 ### Milestone 1: Environment Setup